Table of contents

 All you need to have is Docker and text editor installed on your system.

-mkdir python_data_science_container cd python_data_science_container vim Dockerfile
+$ mkdir python_data_science_container $ cd python_data_science_container $ vim Dockerfile

-After that put the following content to the
+After that, put the following content to the

-FROM ubuntu:16.04 as opencv-builder MAINTAINER "Andrei Maksimov" RUN apt-get update && apt-get install -y wget ca-certificates \ build-essential cmake pkg-config \ libjpeg8-dev libtiff5-dev libjasper-dev libpng12-dev \ libavcodec-dev libavformat-dev libswscale-dev libv4l-dev \ libxvidcore-dev libx264-dev \ libgtk-3-dev \ libatlas-base-dev gfortran \ git curl vim python3-dev python3-pip \ libfreetype6-dev libhdf5-dev && \ rm -rf /var/lib/apt/lists/* RUN wget -O opencv.tar.gz https://github.com/opencv/opencv/archive/3.3.1.tar.gz && \ tar zxvf opencv.tar.gz && \ wget -O opencv_contrib.tar.gz https://github.com/opencv/opencv_contrib/archive/3.3.1.tar.gz && \ tar zxvf opencv_contrib.tar.gz RUN cd opencv-3.3.1 && \ mkdir build && \ cd build && \ cmake -D CMAKE_BUILD_TYPE=RELEASE \ -D CMAKE_INSTALL_PREFIX=/usr/local \ -D INSTALL_PYTHON_EXAMPLES=ON \ -D INSTALL_C_EXAMPLES=OFF \ -D OPENCV_EXTRA_MODULES_PATH=../../opencv_contrib-3.3.1/modules \ -D BUILD_EXAMPLES=ON .. && \ make -j4 && \ make install && \ ldconfig && \ cd / && rm -Rf /opencv-3.3.1 /opencv_contrib-3.3.1 RUN pip3 install tensorflow && \ pip3 install numpy pandas sklearn matplotlib seaborn jupyter pyyaml h5py && \ pip3 install keras --no-deps && \ pip3 install opencv-python && \ pip3 install imutils RUN ["mkdir", "notebooks"] COPY conf/.jupyter /root/.jupyter COPY run_jupyter.sh / # Jupyter and Tensorboard ports EXPOSE 8888 6006 # Store notebooks in this mounted directory VOLUME /notebooks CMD ["/run_jupyter.sh"]
+FROM ubuntu:20.04 MAINTAINER "Andrei Maksimov" ENV DEBIAN_FRONTEND noninteractive RUN apt-get update && apt-get install -y \ libopencv-dev \ python3-pip \ python3-opencv && \ rm -rf /var/lib/apt/lists/* RUN pip3 install tensorflow && \ pip3 install numpy \ pandas \ sklearn \ matplotlib \ seaborn \ jupyter \ pyyaml \ h5py && \ pip3 install keras --no-deps && \ pip3 install opencv-python && \ pip3 install imutils RUN ["mkdir", "notebooks"] COPY conf/.jupyter /root/.jupyter COPY run_jupyter.sh / # Jupyter and Tensorboard ports EXPOSE 8888 6006 # Store notebooks in this mounted directory VOLUME /notebooks CMD ["/run_jupyter.sh"]

-As soon as we declared our container and it’s components, it’s time to prepare a configuration for Jupyter.
-Create a file jupyternotebookconfig.py with the following content:
+As soon as we declared our container and its components, it’s time to prepare a configuration for Jupyter.
+Create a file jupyter_notebook_config.py with the following content:

-# get the config object c.IPKernelApp.pylab = 'inline' # in-line figure when using Matplotlib c.NotebookApp.ip = '*' c.NotebookApp.allow_remote_access = True c.NotebookApp.open_browser = False # do not open a browser window by default when using notebooks c.NotebookApp.token = '' # No token.
-Always use jupyter over ssh tunnel c.NotebookApp.token = '' c.NotebookApp.allow_root = True # Allow to run Jupyter from root user inside Docker container
+# get the config object c = get_config() # in-line figure when using Matplotlib c.IPKernelApp.pylab = 'inline' c.NotebookApp.ip = '*' c.NotebookApp.allow_remote_access = True # do not open a browser window by default when using notebooks c.NotebookApp.open_browser = False # No token.
+Always use jupyter over ssh tunnel c.NotebookApp.token = '' c.NotebookApp.notebook_dir = '/notebooks' # Allow to run Jupyter from root user inside Docker container c.NotebookApp.allow_root = True

 As you can guess from

-Dockerfile, we’ll put it to
+Dockerfile, we’ll put it in

-/root/.jupyter/ folder during container build process.
+/root/.jupyter/ folder during the container build process.

-The last thing we need to do is to create a script, which will launch Jupiter server inside our container during it’s starting process.
+run_jupyter.sh, which will launch the Jupiter server inside our container during its starting process.
 Create a with the following content:

 #!/usr/bin/env bash jupyter notebook "[email protected]"

 And make this file executable:

-chmod +x run_jupyter.sh
+$ chmod +x run_jupyter.sh